Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 2 Exercises (Questions).md

 </br>

 ### 7. What do you think will happen if the following code is executed?
-    print ("start")
+    print("start")
-    for i in range (O) :
+    for i in range(O):
-        print ("Hello")
-    print ("end")
+        print("Hello")
+    print("end")

 > Look at the flowchart for the for statement in this chapter to help you figure this out.
 Then test your prediction by trying out these lines in a program.

 </br>

 ## Programming Exercises
 ### 1. A user-friendly program should print an introduction that tells the user what the program does.
-Modify the convert . py program (Section 2.2) to print an introduction.
+Modify the convert.py program (Section 2.2) to print an introduction.
     # convert.py
     # A program to convert Celsius temps to Fahrenheit
     # by: Susan Computewell
-    def main () :
+    def main():
-        celsius = eval (input ("What is the Celsius temperature? ") ) fahrenheit = 9/5 * celsius + 32
+        celsius = eval(input("What is the Celsius temperature? "))
+        fahrenheit = 9/5 * celsius + 32
-        print ("The temperature is", fahrenheit, "degrees Fahrenheit.") main ()
+        print("The temperature is", fahrenheit, "degrees Fahrenheit.")
+    main ()

 </br>

 ### 2. On many systems with Python, it is possible to run a program by simply clicking (or double-clicking) on the icon of the program file.
-If you are able to run the convert . py program this way, you may discover another usability issue.
+If you are able to run the convert.py program this way, you may discover another usability issue.
 The program starts running in a new window, but as soon as the program has finished, the window disappears so that you cannot read the results.
 Add an input statement at the end of the program so that it pauses to give the user a chance to read the results.
 Something like this should work:
-    input ("Press the <Enter> key to quit.")
+    input("Press the <Enter> key to quit.")

 </br>

-### 3. Modify the avg2. py program (Section 2.5.3) to find the average of three exam scores.
+### 3. Modify the avg2.py program (Section 2.5.3) to find the average of three exam scores.
-    # avg2. py
+    # avg2.py
     # A simple program to average two exam scores
     # Illustrates use of multiple input
-    def main () :
+    def main():
-        print ("This program computes the average of two exam scores. ") score1, score2 = eval (input ("Enter two scores separated by a comma: ") ) average = (score1 + score2) / 2
+        print("This program computes the average of two exam scores.") score1, score2 = eval(input("Enter two scores separated by a comma: ")) average = (score1 + score2)/2
-        print ("The average of the scores is: ", average) main ()
+        print ("The average of the scores is: ", average) main()

 </br>

-### 4. Modify the convert. py program (Section 2.2) with a loop so that it executes 5 times before quitting.
+### 4. Modify the convert.py program (Section 2.2) with a loop so that it executes 5 times before quitting.
 Each time through the loop, the program should get another temperature from the user and print the converted value.

 </br>

-### 5. Modify the convert. py program (Section 2.2) so that it computes and prints a table of Celsius temperatures and the Fahrenheit equivalents every 10 degrees from 0°C to 100°C.
+### 5. Modify the convert.py program (Section 2.2) so that it computes and prints a table of Celsius temperatures and the Fahrenheit equivalents every 10 degrees from 0°C to 100°C.

 </br>

-### 6. Modify the futval. py program (Section 2.
-7) so that the number of years for the investment is also a user input.
+### 6. Modify the futval.py program (Section 2.7) so that the number of years for the investment is also a user input.
 Make sure to change the final message to reflect the correct number of years
-    # futval . py
+    # futval.py
     # A program to compute the value of an investment
     # carried 10 years into the future
-    def main () :
+    def main():
-        print ("This program calculates the future value") print ("of a 10-year investment.")
+        print("This program calculates the future value")
+        print("of a 10-year investment.")
-        principal = eval (input ("Enter the initial principal: ") ) apr = eval (input ("Enter the annual interest rate: ") ) for i in range (10) :
+        principal = eval(input("Enter the initial principal: "))
+        apr = eval(input("Enter the annual interest rate: "))
+        for i in range(10):
           principal = principal * (1 + apr)
-        print ("The value in 10 years is: ", principal) main ()
+        print("The value in 10 years is: ", principal)
+    main()

 </br>

 ### 7. Suppose you have an investment plan where you invest a certain fixed amount every year.
-Modify futval . py to compute the total accumulation of your investment.
+Modify futval.py to compute the total accumulation of your investment.
 The inputs to the program will be the amount to invest each year, the interest rate, and the number of years for the investment.

 </br>

 ### 8. As an alternative to APR, the interest accrued on an account is often described in terms of a nominal rate and the number of compounding periods.
-For example, if the interest rate is 3% and the interest is compounded quarterly, the account actually earns 3/4% interest every 3 months. </br> Modify the futval . py program to use this method of entering the interest rate.
+For example, if the interest rate is 3% and the interest is compounded quarterly, the account actually earns 3/4% interest every 3 months. </br> Modify the futval.py program to use this method of entering the interest rate.
 The program should prompt the user for the yearly rate (rate) and the number of times that the interest is compounded each year (periods).
 To compute the value in ten years, the program will loop 10 * periods times and accrue rate/period interest on each iteration.

 </br>